-Ms. Tsang Wing Ka, aged 46, is the Company Secretary and the Chief Financial Officer and is primarily responsible for our overall finance, accounting and taxation functions.
-Ms. Tsang joined the Group in December 2002 as finance and accounting manager.
-Ms. Tsang has over 20 years of experience in financial management.
-Ms. Tsang holds a Master's degree of Business Administration from the Chinese University of Hong Kong, a Bachelor's degree in Commerce (Accounting) from Curtin University of Technology in Australia and is currently an associate member of the Hong Kong Institute of Certified Public Accountants.
+Ms. Tsang Wing Ka, aged 47, is the Company Secretary and the Chief Financial Officer and is primarily responsible for our overall finance, accounting and taxation functions.
+Ms. Tsang joined the Group in December 2002 as Finance and Accounting manager.
+Ms. Tsang has over 25 years of experience in financial management.
+Ms. Tsang holds a Master's degree of Business Administration from the Chinese University of Hong Kong, a Bachelor's degree in Commerce (Accounting) from Curtin University of Technology in Australia and is currently a fellow member of the Hong Kong Institute of Certified Public Accountants.

-Ms. Yau Ching Man, aged 37, is the Vice President (Administration) and is responsible for our human resources, information technology and administration functions.
-Ms. Yau joined the Group in October 2018 as Vice President (Administration).
+Ms. Yau Ching Man, aged 38, is the Vice President (Administration) and is responsible for our human resources, information technology and administration functions.
+Ms. Yau joined the Group in October 2018.
 Ms. Yau has over 10 years of experience in corporate management in both PRC and Hong Kong.
 Ms. Yau holds a Bachelor's degree in Computer Engineering from The University of Hong Kong.